'I had to come’: Ruth Bader Ginsburg’s admirers line up to see her one more time

 They watched as a black hearse arrived at 9:30 a.m.
 Wednesday, and from it emerged Ginsburg’s casket draped in an American flag.
-It was carried slowly up the steps, between dozens of the justice’s former law clerks, and inside the court, where a private ceremony was set to begin.
+It was carried slowly up the steps, between dozens of the justice’s former law clerks, and inside the court for a private ceremony.

-Outside, the crowds waited for the moment soon to come: when the casket would reemerge, and those in line would be allowed to pass it from a distance.
+Soon after, the casket reemerged, positioned between the towering marble columns and behind a row of white hydrangeas.
+At the bottom of the steps, members of the public were permitted to pass by, pausing for a moment to take photos, bow their heads or say a prayer.

+The first to do so were Mary and Vicki Migues-Jordan, who’d been at the Court since 9:45 p.m.
+Tuesday night.
+They’d driven in from Maryland and planned to stay at a hotel, but when they went to the court to scope out where they would wait, they realized they had the chance to be first in line.
+“We looked at each other and said, 'It’s not that cold,” said Mary, 55.

+“We would do it for the pope, but other than that, I can’t imagine spending the night on the street for anyone else,” Vicki said.

-The first from the public to do so would be Mary and Vicki Migues-Jordan, who’d been waiting since 9:45 p.m.
-Tuesday night, when they opened their camp chairs, wrapped themselves in blankets, and settled in for hours of little sleep and long talks about what this woman had meant to them.
+They opened their camp chairs, wrapped themselves in blankets, and settled in for hours of little sleep and long talks about what this woman had meant to them.

 “When I first saw her, I remember thinking, ‘they’re going to chew her up and spit her out,’” Mary said.
 “But she was this tiny little thing who took over a room when she walked in."